FoldLeft-lsb/raylib_space_invaders/README.md

 subject to change

 - A and D to move left and right
-- Space to shoot
+- Space to unpause and to shoot
-- R to reset when all lives lost
+- R to reset

+Note: If the ship and obstacles don't appear, press R to reset